-Have you ever noticed small red bumps on your scalp that resemble an acne breakout?
+Are those red bumps on your scalp bothering you?
+Does it feel like acne breakout on the scalp?
 If yes, it could be the cause of a common skin condition called scalp folliculitis.

 In this article, we discuss everything you need to know about scalp folliculitis and how you can help treat and manage it effectively.
 Read on to find out more.